Skip to main content

 Performing translations

 Now, how do you translate something?
-It’s really simple: just click on the text next to the desired language.
-For instance, I’d like to translate the welcome post into Russian:
+It’s simple: just click on the text next to the desired language.
+For instance, I’d like to translate the header into Spanish:

 After clicking on the word Empty, you’ll be presented with a text input like so:

-Simply enter your translation in that text field and click the Check button.
+Simply enter your translation in that text field and click the Save button.
 Moreover, you’ll see machine translation suggestions, namely from Google Translate, DeepL, and Bing.
-To use one of the suggested versions, simply click it.
+To use one of the suggested versions, click it.

 Exporting content from Lokalise to Storyblok

 Once you have translated the content, you’ll need to export it back to Storyblok.
-To do this, click More > Integrations again and open the Storyblok integration.
+To do this, click Apps again and open the Storyblok integration.

 Find the items you wish to export, select the checkboxes next to them, and click Export selected: